Nicholas Baptiste: Professional

 Upon concluding his major junior career, Baptiste joined the Rochester Americans of the American Hockey League (AHL) for their 2015–16 season.

 Following his rookie season, Baptiste was invited by the Sabres to participate in their Prospects Challenge in September, during which he scored a hat-trick.
 As a result, Sabres coach Dan Bylsma said that Baptiste is "a good possibility" to make his NHL debut at some point during the team's current three-game road trip in Western Canada.
 Baptiste was also invited to the Sabres training camp prior to the 2016–17 season but was unable to finish due to a back injury suffered during a preseason game against the Toronto Maple Leafs.
 He was medically cleared to play for the Americans opening night game.
 Following injuries to Evander Kane and Jack Eichel, Baptiste earned his first NHL call up on October 16, 2016 and made his debut against the Calgary Flames on October 18, 2016.
 He recorded his first career NHL goal the following game, in a 2–1 loss to the Vancouver Canucks.
 Although Baptiste was awarded the goal, he was not the one to shoot it into the net.
 There was a misplay between two Canucks players leading the puck to go into the net and since Baptiste was the last Sabres player to touch it, he was awarded his first NHL goal.
 Upon rejoining the Americans, Baptiste recorded his first professional regular season hat-trick in a 5–2 win over the Toronto Marlies on December 15.

 In this third and final season with the Sabres, Baptiste skated in a career-high 33 NHL games with the Sabres during the year and recorded six points.
 He re-signed with the Sabres on July 18, 2018.

 On October 1, 2018, before the 2018–19 season, Baptiste was traded to the Nashville Predators in exchange for Jack Dougherty.
-He was immediately re-assigned to join AHL affiliate, the Milwaukee Admirals.
+He was immediately reassigned to join AHL affiliate, the Milwaukee Admirals.
 Baptiste remained with the Admirals, scoring 10 goals and 20 points in 54 games before he was traded for the second time within the season, dealt by the Predators to the Toronto Maple Leafs in exchange for future considerations on February 24, 2019.
 He was assigned directly to the Maple Leafs AHL affiliate, the Toronto Marlies, playing out the remainder of the season to collect 2 goals and 7 points in 18 games.